tritech-hackathon/studs2019/README.md

 Pass: SkrivStora3SS

-This repository contains two files, `utils.py` containing a couple of necessary functions and `solve.py` which is the starting point for the challenge.
+This repository contains two files, `utils.py` containing a couple of necessary functions and `solve.py` which you should use as the starting point for the challenge.

 ## Getting started
 To get started you need to download this repository and have python3 and pip3 installed on your machine.
-By using the api:s from `utils.py`, your current score will be published on the screen during the event provided that you have an internet connection.
+Using the functions from `utils.py`, your current score will be published on the screen during the event provided that you have an internet connection.

 ### Installing python3 and pip3